MinchinWeb/blog.minchin.ca/content/20120310-low-cost-index-investing.md

-As I'll be putting money in regularly, I'll use the regular purchases to try and maintain the ratio, hopefully without having to do too major of rebalancings.
+As I'll be putting money in regularly, I'll use the regular purchases to try and maintain the ratio, hopefully without having to do too major of re-balancings.
 As well, if a fund seems to be close to it's 52 week high, I'll consider whether to wait to buy the fund.
 I also need to keep tabs on the FIE dividend rates, and consider options if it falls much under 5.5% (i.e. what my student loans cost).
 I'm also going to keep an eye